Application for trail-o punching and timed control operation

 • Transferring to a device connected via Bluetooth.

-• If a file contains results which have not yet been uploaded, the corresponding button has a green border.
+• If a file contains results that have not yet been uploaded, the corresponding button has a green border.

-• All result files that have not yet been uploaded can be sent to the server using the button at the bottom right corner (with a double arrow).
+• All result files that have not yet been uploaded can be sent to the server using the button in the bottom-right corner (with the double-arrow icon).

-• If your device contains result files from punching stations (either ANT ones or the ToePunch system ones) you can merge them into a single result file by clicking an icon in the bottom left corner.
-This action includes the calculation of preliminary results in the form of an HTML file.
-This file is stored in the 'pub' subdirectory and can be published by a HTTP server started locally on the smartphone.
+• If your device contains result files from punching stations (either ANT ones or the ToePunch system ones), you can merge them into a single result file by clicking an icon in the bottom left corner.
+This action includes calculating preliminary results and writing them to an HTML file.
+This file is stored in the 'pub' subdirectory and can be published by an HTTP server started locally on the smartphone.

 • WARNING!
 Uninstalling the application will remove all these files!